With over 1,000 people added to the population each day, Texas is one of the fastest-growing U.S. states.1

 What kind of insurance does a handyman need in Texas?

-When working as a handyman, you may need insurance to protect your business.
+The right insurance can help protect your handyperson business.
 The type of handyman insurance you should get depends on the type of work you do, whether you have any employees and other relevant factors.
-You may need self-employed handyman insurance if you work on your own, or small business insurance if you have employees, for example.
-Below, you’ll find some of the most common types of insurance recommended for handypeople.
+Those who work on their own may want self-employed handyman insurance, for example.
+Below, you’ll find several types of business insurance available in Texas.

 Workers’ Compensation insurance

-Texas does not require business owners to have workers’ compensation insurance.
-However, if one of your employees gets hurt on the job, you could be subject to a personal injury lawsuit, which can have serious financial ramifications for you both personally and professionally.
+Texas does not require business owners to have workers’ compensation insurance.9 However, if one of your employees gets hurt on the job, you could be subject to a lawsuit, which can have serious financial ramifications for you both personally and professionally.

-This insurance protects your business from financial losses if an employee files a lawsuit against you and also provides coverage for medical expenses, lost wages and more.
+Workers’ comp insurance can help protect your business from financial losses if an employee files a lawsuit against you.
+It may also help cover medical expenses, lost wages and more.

 General Liability insurance

-Most handypeople have general liability insurance to protect their business in the event of work-related accidents or property damage.
-Many clients request proof of this coverage before hiring a handyman for a job in their home or business.
+In Texas, general liability insurance can help protect your business in the event of non-related accidents or property damage.
+Your clients may request proof of this coverage before hiring you for a job in their home or business.

 Tools and Equipment insurance

-Tools and equipment insurance covers the cost of repairs and replacements for damaged or stolen work gear.
+Tools and equipment insurance can help cover the cost of repairs and replacements for damaged or stolen work gear.
 You may choose to add this coverage to your general liability insurance policy.

 Commercial Auto insurance

 Do you drive to different job sites for your work as a handyman?
-Commercial auto insurance can help cover costs related to accidents, such as towing, repairs and rental reimbursement.
+Commercial auto insurance can help cover costs related to accidents, such as medical expenses and property damage.

 Commercial Property insurance